isaidspaghetti/stream-hubspot-contacts/README.md

 # Create a Chat Widget that Automatically Generates Contact info in Hubspot

-In this tutorial, learn how to build a `frontend` / `backend` chat widget that connects to the Hubspot CRM to automatically create a new contact when a customer initiates a chat.
-This bare-bones app can be easily embedded to your site as a chat widget for sales, support, or a landing-page.
+In this tutorial, learn how to build a [Stream](https://getstream.io) `frontend` / `backend` chat widget that connects to the Hubspot CRM to automatically create a new contact when a customer initiates a chat.
+This app and the rich [Stream chat API](https://getstream.io/chat/docs/?language=js) can be easily embedded to your site as a chat widget for sales, support, or a landing-page.
 You can take this knowledge to build powerful sales tools that seamlessly integrate with the Hubspot API.

 The frontend of this application includes a simple user registration form that takes in a name and email and starts a chat with a customer representative.
 The backend records the potential customer's name and email in a Hubspot Dashboard, and sets up a private chat app for the customer and a support representative.

 ## Overview

 The application utilizes a React `frontend` and an Express `backend`.
+The tutorial explains how to use some basic features of the powerful [Stream Library](https://getstream.io/), which handles 99% of creating a chat widget.

 The code required for this tutorial is available in [github] (LINK HERE).
-If you're a masochist and want to start from scratch, this app was built using `npm express generator --no-view` for the backend, and `create-react-app` for the frontend.
-Just be sure to use the repo's package.json files to get the required dependencies loaded in your version.
+To build the app from scratch, use `npm express generator --no-view` for the backend, and `create-react-app` for the frontend.
+Just be sure to use the package.json file from this repository to get the required dependencies loaded in your version.

 ## Prerequisites

 This tutorial is written to work with a wide range of skillsets.
-It requires basic knowledge of [React Hooks](https://reactjs.org/docs/hooks-intro.html), [Express Routing](https://expressjs.com/), and[Node.js](https://nodejs.org/en/ "node website").
-The code is built with the [Node Package Manager] (https://www.npmjs.com/get-npm), and is made to run locally.
-We'll use [dotenv] (https://www.npmjs.com/package/dotenv), but this tutorial can serve as a good first experience with that package.
+It requires basic knowledge of [React Hooks](https://reactjs.org/docs/hooks-intro.html), [Express Routing](https://expressjs.com/), and [Node.js](https://nodejs.org/en/ "node website").
+The code is built with the [Node Package Manager](https://www.npmjs.com/get-npm), and is made to run locally.
+We also use [dotenv](https://www.npmjs.com/package/dotenv), and you will find that this tutorial is a good introduction to this package.

-The tutorial explains how to use some basic features of the powerful [Stream Library] (https://getstream.io/), which will handle 99% of creating a chat widget.
  You'll need to set up a free [Stream Account](https://getstream.io/get_started/?signup=#flat_feed) and a free [Hubspot Account](https://app.hubspot.com/signup/crm/step/user-info?hubs_signup-cta=getstarted-crm&hubs_signup-url=www.hubspot.com%2Fproducts%2Fget-started) if you don't have them already.

 ### Not Covered